The recent Wikipedia imbroglio centered around

 DBpedia.
 Thus, DBpedia doesn't exist if all the project offered was

 a collection of RDF data dumps.
-Likewise, it doesn't exist if you
+Likewise, it doesn't exist without

-course it doesn't exist if you have a fully loaded SPARQL compliant
+it doesn't exist if you have a fully loaded SPARQL compliant Quad

-Quad Store is up to the cocktail of challenges presented by live
+Store isn't up to the cocktail of challenges (query load and

 It remains a live exemplar for any individual or organization